 ASSAULT BY AUTO OR VESSEL

-The defendant (Name) is charged in count _____ with the crime of assault by auto [or vessel].
-The indictment alleges:
+The defendant (name) is charged in count ____ of the indictment with the crime of assault by [auto] [vessel].

 The statute upon which this charge is based provides: